jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Unedited/Topic 3 - Memory Management.md

 ###### Advantages & Disadvantages

-Segmentation allows the logical divison of programs, and segments themselves can grow and shrink dynamically and independently of one-another (e.g. stack and heap).
+Segmentation allows the logical division of programs, and segments themselves can grow and shrink dynamically and independently of one-another (e.g. stack and heap).
 Segmentation also supports [[Topic 3 - Memory Management#Protection Sharing|both protection and sharing]].

-But segments are typically much larger than pages and may waste space - and tend to be prone to external fragementation.
+But segments are typically much larger than pages and may waste space - and tend to be prone to external fragmentation.

 ##### Protection & Sharing